 Hire an intern or marketing student to do your posting

-Spend your time and money to develop a strategy, then hire someone with great enthusiasm for social media to do the posting, create extra content, etc.
+Devote your time to develop a strategy, then hire someone with experience and enthusiasm for social media to do the posting, create extra content, and contribute to campaign ideations.

 Use a scheduling tool

 An engaging social media presence isn’t just about how often you post.
-As Hager points out, what you post is just as important.
+As Hager points out, what you post is just as important, if not more so.

 Without a strategy and a specific audience to target, your social media efforts will be spread too thin across a sea of content.